theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 pdfgrep -i -e '([Kk]ingdom)|(Königtum)|([Rr]eich)' --page-number=label -H *.pdf
 ```

 The pipe character in a regular expression serves as a logical `OR`{.bash}.
 This permits us to search for the concept of a kingdom in multiple languages.
-If we had, for instance, Leloir's French translation of Ephrem's *Diatessaron* commentary, we could add that to the regex, using the pipe character.
+If we had, for instance, Leloir's French translation of Ephrem's *Diatessaron* commentary, we could add the French word for kingdom to the regex, using the pipe character.
+To make sure that the logical `OR`{.bash} separates whole words and not single characters, we group them using round parentheses.

 (@Example6) **Lookbehinds and pipelines when dealing with many false positives**